ddttom/doc2web/docs/user-manual.md

 A: With the DOCX introspection feature, doc2web extracts exact numbering definitions from the DOCX XML structure, resolves actual sequential numbers based on document position, and generates CSS counters that precisely match the original formatting.

 **Q: Can doc2web convert to PDF?**
-A: No, only Markdown and HTML outputs are currently supported.
+A: No, only HTML output is currently supported.

 ### Technical Questions